CityOfZion/props_collection/sdk-ts/README.md

 ## Overview

 The PROPS Collection SDK provides a TypeScript interface for interacting with PROPS Collection smart contracts on the Neo N3 blockchain.
-It simplifies the process of creating, managing, and sampling from collections in your dApps.
+It simplifies the process of creating, and sampling from collections in your dApps.

 ## Features